nickbabcock/sff.life/content/blog/a-look-at-jhack-one2-plugin-and-distro/index.md

 - The distro kit for the S4M allows for those with non-existant wiring skills (like yours truly) dip their toes into the 12v ecosystem
 - J-HACK has excellent customer support
 - Distro 400 powers the CPU
-- Neither the distro 400 or the plugin unit can power a cpu that pull more than 144W
+- Neither the distro 400 or the plugin unit can power a cpu that pulls more than 144W

 Definitely gets recommendation from me.
 If you are more comfortable with wiring or a have a custom layout, you can buy the distro 400 and plugin unit standalone.